scriptype/salinger/README.md

 │   └── browserify.sh
    ```

-   Note how we didn't provide an entry point to `bam.py` in the package.json.
-Your package, your decision.
+   Note that there isn't an exact mapping between npm scripts and the file names inside the `tasks/`.
+It's not needed, as we'll map them later.
+I intentionally did that to better illustrate the system.

- - **index.js** is checking whether the given command is handled in tasks.
+ - [**index.js**](https://github.com/scriptype/salinger/blob/master/run/index.js) is checking whether the given command is handled in tasks.
 If so, calls it.

- - Inside **env.js**, define environment variables.
+ - Inside [**env.js**](https://github.com/scriptype/salinger/blob/master/run/env.js), define environment variables.
 They'll be available to all your scripts through `process.env`:

    ```js
   var path = require('path')